tanyaofei/beancopier/README.md

 </dependency>
 ```

-_Starting from version 0.2.x, the minimun required JDK version is 17.
+_Starting from version 0.2.x, the minimum required JDK version is 17.
 If you are using a lower version, please use version 0.1.x._

-## What can this tool provide:
+## What can it provide:

 1. Support copying fields of the same type
 2. Support copying fields of compatible types: `Integer -> Number`, `List<Integer> -> Collection<? extends Number>`